samarpan1738/ayushgoel24.github.io/content/featured/RoboMuse3XT/index.md

 showInProjects: true
 ---

-Developed a Semi-Autonomous mobile robot from scratch capable of being operated remotely or autonomously in a pre-defined path.
+Developed a Semi-Autonomous mobile robot from scratch capable of being operated remotely or autonomously in a pre-defined path.<br><br>

-Incorporated the capabilities of live video surveillance and face recognition to enhance security.
+Incorporated the capabilities of live video surveillance and face recognition to enhance security.<br><br>

 The robot is cheap and flexible, and has implementations in several domains: surveillance, industries, research.